Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-stop-form-submit.md

   - javascript
 ---

-Forms are a very important part of building apps and websites.
+Forms are an essential part of building apps and websites.
 They are the key to user input.

 Let's look at some examples of forms we can think of: